Leeseoyeon12rl/GenerateWebTraffic/README.md

 kafka_consumer.py: Inserts data into Cassandra
 ```

-It will run for the duration set in CRAWLING_DURATION.
+It will run for the duration set in TRAFFIC_DURATION.

 ## 🔍 Example Queries (See QUERY.md)